-- 4. State how many years the organization has been providing services for sexual assault victims. - 5.
-Detail the personnel designated to provide sexual assault legal services under the proposed project, including: a) the name and title of each person; and b) how many years each staff person has been providing sexual assault legal services.
+- 1. State how many years the organization has been serving sexual assault victims. - Detail the personnel designated to provide sexual assault legal services under the proposed project, including: a) the name and title of each person; and b) how many years each staff person has been providing sexual assault legal services.